Llenar70/allye-doc/web-docs/docs/tutorial-advanced/Survey_Analysis.md

 How was it?
 I hope the analysis results showed you that each customer has unique issues, and that "satisfying all customers equally" carries the risk of resource dispersion, resulting in a service that resonates with no one.
 At the same time, I hope you experienced how stepping deeper from simple aggregation in survey analysis allows for a higher-resolution understanding of customers, which becomes the inspiration for actionable measures.

 This tutorial can also serve as a template for your survey analysis.
-Replace it with your survey data right now and perform an analysis that surprises management!
+Let's get started!